 For the key issue #1d there is only one solution proposed without FBC trigger i.e., solution #1.8 should be supported.

 For key issues #1e there is only one solution proposed with applied individually to each QFI is to be taken into normative work i.e., this means solution #1.11.

+For key issue #1f, the PDU session level triggers for QBC and FBC could either have the same settings or different settings, i.e. solution #1.10 should be supported.

 For key issues #1g both solutions are to detail the current solutions i.e., solutions #1.4 and #1.7.